 - Over 100,000 dancers have participated in YAGP’s workshops, scholarship auditions and master classes worldwide.

-- Over the past 20 years, YAGP has awarded over $4,000,000 in scholarships to the world’s leading dance schools.
+- Over the past 20 years, YAGP has facilitated over $4,000,000 in scholarships to the world’s leading dance schools.

 - Over 450 YAGP alumni are now dancing with 80 companies around the world, including American Ballet Theatre, New York City Ballet, Alvin Ailey American Dance Theater, Paris Opera Ballet, The Royal Ballet, Stuttgart Ballet, Dutch National Ballet, San Francisco Ballet, and Washington Ballet, among many others.